copypastel/tweetmail/README.markdown

 Usage
 -----

+Edit `lib/tweet_mail.rb` by entering your SMTP server's information for emailing.
+If you have a Gmail account, its details should work just fine.

 Run `bin/tweetmail` with a twitter username and an email to send the @reply twitters to.
 It's suggested to run the script with `-w` to write a config file that keeps track of the latest @reply twitter that was sent.
 Afterwards, run `bin/tweetmail` with the `-c` option, specifying the previous config file which should rest neatly inside `config/`.

 Lessons Learned